gitaarik/monkful/README.md

 ##### Global options

 These options are available on all field serializers.
+You can provide these options as keyword arguments to the serializer field's `__init__` method.

 * readonly - If set to `True` this field will only be readable.
 So on a `GET` request it will show up in the response, but if you try to supply the field